 Here is our last example find the seventieth term in the following sequence: six, twelve, eighteen, twenty-four.
 We’re trying to answer the question what is being added to each term, and we know that here each term is six more than the previous term.

-find out what expression can I use to find the seventieth term.
+But I’m not just trying to find out what are we adding to each term.
+I need to find out what expression can I use to find the seventieth term.
 I noticed the pattern is that you take the position and you multiply it by six.
 So in order for me to find the seventieth term, I need to multiply that by six.

 When I do that I have a solution of four hundred and twenty.
 I also know that I can find any term in this sequence by taking the position 𝑛 and multiplying it by six; that expression is important.